City solution to Clinton Park anti-homeless measures: ‘larger boulders’ - The San Francisco Examiner

-Those infamous anti-homeless boulders have rolled away for now.
+Those infamous anti-homeless boulders on Clinton Park have rolled away for now.
 But they could be back soon, bigger than ever.

+And if this whole effort to punish those sleeping on our sidewalks were not already rife with Sisyphean imagery, soon San Francisco writ large may be channeling that Greek mythos: The City has just given its tacit approval for neighbors to heave their own boulders onto sidewalks citywide.

+That means boulders — everywhere — as far as the eye can see.

-In an interview on Clinton Park Monday afternon Public Works Director Mohammed Nuru said a “more permanent” solution was being discussed with neighbors.
+In an interview on Clinton Park Monday afternoon Public Works Director Mohammed Nuru said a “more permanent” solution was being discussed with neighbors.
 And the answer may simply be: heavier, larger rocks.

 “The problem is they were not big enough,” Nuru said.
 A permanent solution “could involve larger boulders or a landscape plan.”